MahendraC17/credit-risk-agent/README.md

 This is an evolving system and not everything is fully data-driven yet.

-- Signal strengths are partially calibrated but not fully optimized
-- Similarity logic depends on feature scaling and may not capture all nuances
+- Similarity computation currently scans the full dataset and may not scale efficiently to very large datasets
 - The system does not yet learn from past decisions or feedback

 ---